-Fleet Secure highlights where errors and warnings have occurred in the vessel/fleet, which enables the designated security personnel to quickly ascertain potential weak spots that require further investigation.
+Fleet Secure highlights where errors and warnings have occurred in the superyacht, which enables the designated security personnel to quickly ascertain potential weak spots that require further investigation.
 It does this using a powerful network scanning and monitoring module, called Teyla, that automatically detects devices on the local network and checks whether Fleet Secure Endpoint is installed.
-If not endpoints will be marked as 'rogue nodes' and alerts are raised as an alert.
+If not endpoints will be marked as 'rogue nodes' and alerts will be raised.
 The designated security officer can either allow or deny network access privileges to that device.

-This oversight means someone on the vessel is always aware of what is connected to their network.
+This oversight means someone on the yacht is always aware of what is connected to their network.
 To aid network audits, on machines where installed, Fleet Secure Endpoint will also collect data on installed software, hardware and system configuration.